AndreyDodonov-EH/netilion-all/docs/UserApi.md

 Get relevant notifications for the current authenticated user

 Returns a list of all notifications available for the authenticated user on the current client application.
 You can apply the query parameters listed below to get a filtered list.
 Parameters supporting translation: &#x60;&#x60;&#x60;content&#x60;&#x60;&#x60;.
-To get a translations set Accept-Language.
+To get a translation set Accept-Language.

 ### Example
 ```javascript